I think we’ve all been stung when it comes to holiday weather.

 The shipping forecast covers sea conditions around the UK and Ireland.
 I always check it the day before a Channel ferry crossing.

 But it gets better:

-For weather information on holiday resorts, there are forecasts for 5,000 overseas locations.
+For weather information on holiday resorts, there are accurate weather forecasts for 5,000 overseas locations.
 As well as information on the actual temperature, it even includes what the temperature feels like!
 Pretty cool.